Editor’s note: This article has been updated with corrected data.

 How Time in the Market Can Build Return on Investments

-It’s clear from the chart above that as a recession investment strategy, there are more lucrative alternatives than rolling cash over for decades in short-duration Treasury notes.
-To be fair, most educated investors aren’t managing their entire nest eggs like this anyway, and putting money in a risk-free asset during a downturn is typically a shorter-term strategy.
-So, let’s take a different approach, focusing more on the historical returns if a person invested for seven-year periods beginning at the start of each recessionary period.
+As a recession investment strategy, there are more lucrative alternatives than rolling cash over for decades in short-duration Treasury notes.
+To be fair, most educated investors aren’t managing their entire nest eggs like this anyway.
+And putting money in a risk-free asset during a downturn is typically a shorter-term strategy.
+So, let’s focus on the historical returns if a person invested for seven-year periods beginning at the start of each recessionary period.
 In these cases, we are employing the recessions that have occurred since 1990 and comparing the rolling two-year Treasury notes strategy with private real estate.

 Each seven-year investment period begins in January of the year in which the recession began, excluding the two-month recession in mid-2020 triggered by COVID-19 lockdowns—that is, 1990, 2001 and 2007.